 Local councils have a legal duty to help some people.
-Not everyone gets help with housing, some people just get advice on how to find a home.
+Not everyone gets help with housing, Some people just get advice on how to find a home.

 Usually it's the housing department that helps, but sometimes social services helps instead.
-This may happen if the housing department can't help but there are children in the family or someone is elderly or frail.
+This may happen if the housing department cannot help but there are children in the family or someone is elderly or frail.

 Get advice if you are homeless or at risk

 Get advice as soon as possible if you are homeless or worried about becoming homeless.